stackitcloud/stackit-cli/docs/stackit_curl.md

-      --include          If set, response headers are added to the output --output string    Writes output to provided file instead of printing to console -X, --request string   HTTP method, defaults to GET
+      --include          If set, response headers are added to the output --output string    Writes output to provided file instead of printing to console -X, --request string   HTTP method, defaults to GET -v, --verbose          Prints the full HTTP request and response for debugging
 ```

 ### Options inherited from parent commands